 Draco was leaning towards the spell, so enraptured he was in his examination of Potter's room-and that was when he heard the footsteps.
 There was a door to his right, and it opened a moment later.
 Potter walked in.

 Immediately, Draco straightened up, sneer appearing on his face at the sight of him.
 But his automatic adjustment was for nothing, Potter could not see him-wouldn't have been able to even if he hadn't been currently rubbing his face with one hand as if trying to wipe away a months worth of grit.

-He let loose a little sigh, and then shutting the door with his foot looked around the room with a resigned face.
+He let loose a little sigh, rolled the sleeves up on his too large shirt, and then shutting the door with his foot looked around the room with a resigned face.

 That was, until his eyes drifted down.

 Draco took delight in how wide Potter's eyes got, how the breath got caught in his throat and he was left without words.
 Potter stepped back in his disgust, much like Draco had.
 His hand flew up over his mouth, little choked sounds protruding from his throat.